alexmc2/mood-journal/README.md

 ## Implementation Overview

-The Mood Journal app includes an AI chatbot that interacts with users by providing insights based on their journal entries and chat history.
+The Mood Chat app includes an AI chatbot that interacts with users by providing insights based on their journal entries and chat history.
 This README section outlines the development of the application, focusing on the challenges encountered and the solutions implemented.

 **LangChain Integration**: The biggest challenge was integrating LangChain for personalised chat experiences, especially managing user-specific chat history in a serverless environment like Next.js.
 LangChain's documentation mainly covers local chat memory persistence, which isn't directly applicable to serverless architectures.
 Due to limited examples of LangChain memory in production, developing a functional chat memory solution required navigating through a significant learning curve.